 - Lindera benzoin, Spicebush

-- At the northern end of its range here in southern Maine, black tupelo occurs in those mysterious pocket swaps that can be
+- Splendid medium to large shrub of shady forest wetlands, at the northern end of its range here in southern Maine,

 - Prunus maritima, Beach plum

-- Dune dwelling shrub of the Atlantic coast; will grow in the salty sandy bare bones beach sand
+- Dune dwelling shrub of the Atlantic coast; tolerates the salty sandy bare bones beach sand

 - Rosa virginiana, Virginia rose

 - Native rose species tolerant of sandy, salty, poor soils, salt spray from ocean; this is a good native replacement

 for that ubiquitous beach rose; doesn't form those impenetrable hedges that beach rose does; amiable to loamy, better